Achilles Tendon Rupture

 The Achilles tendon is the strongest and largest tendon in the human body.
 It connects the gastrocnemius and soleus calf muscles to the calcaneus (heel bone), and is responsible for plantarflexion — the movement that powers walking, running, and jumping.

 Ruptures most commonly occur 2–6cm above the heel insertion point, in a zone of relatively poor blood supply.
-This is why healing is slow and why the early weeks of immobilisation are critical.
+This is why healing is slow and why the early weeks of immobilization are critical.

 The Achilles tendon can withstand forces of up to 12.5 times body weight during running